I live in a box of paints.

 Well, not really.
 I live in Denver.

-In my work, I aim to commemorate people, places, and things that allow for escape - if only for a moment - to a mental space of warmth and well-being.
+In my work, I aim to commemorate people, places, and things that allow for escape - if only for a moment - to a very specific feeling, whatever that may be.

 At least, I hope. 😘